Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Background

 Prior works primarily explored hyperparameter transfer in the most widely used optimizers like SGD, Adam, and Adafactor \citep{everett2024scaling}, while analogous prescriptions for matrix-preconditioned methods remain underexplored, with the exception of \citet{ishikawa2023parameterization} who derived \mup\ for vanilla Shampoo (without blocking or grafting) and K-FAC.
 Several recent large-scale investigations of Muon have resorted to heuristics for scaling its learning rate with width, such as directly using \mup\ for Adam \citep{shah2025practical} or matching the update RMS of Adam \citep{liu2025muon}, both are incorrect as we show in \Cref{app:muon-scaling}.

 \paragraph{Finite-Width Scaling via the Spectral Norm.} \citet{yang2023spectral} showed that one can recover \mup's initialization and learning rate scaling by constraining the spectral norm of the initialization and update of each layer to $\Theta(\sqrt{\dout/\din}),$ corresponding to $\Theta(1)$ RMS-RMS operator norm.
-Instead of appealing to infinite-width asymptotics, \citet{large2024scalable} showed that explicitly normalizing the updates to have precisely $\sqrt{\dout/\din}$ spectral norm (up to fixed constants such as the learning rate) provides worst-case stability guarantees for finite-width networks and empirically enables good learning rate transfer for Adam and SGD with a modest overhead.
+Instead of appealing to infinite-width asymptotics, \citet{large2024scalable} showed that explicitly normalizing the updates to have precisely $\sqrt{\dout/\din}$ spectral norm (before being multiplied by the learning rate) provides worst-case stability guarantees for finite-width networks and empirically enables good learning rate transfer for Adam and SGD with a modest overhead.
+As Muon already normalizes the update spectral norm, its learning rate scales as $\Theta(\sqrt{\dout/\din})$ as identified in \citep{pethick2025training,ahn2025dion}.
+Scion \citep{pethick2025training} generalizes the choice of the operator norm and demonstrates good hyperparameter transfer on transformer models.